aisaiahpellecer/data-science-projects/README.md

 ## Certificates
 ***
 * [**Data Science Discovery Course**](https://d7.cs.illinois.edu/badges/stat107-fa22-BJ0P8HMSwLqf8Ntq3D68ok0pAuRKnN/)(Fall 2022)(University of Illinois Urbana-Champaign)
+ 'Data Science Discovery is an open-access data science resource created by The University of Illinois and used as the basis for STAT/CS/IS 107: Data Science Discovery and several other courses.
+Our mission is to create the most valuable Data Science resource available, both for students at The University of Illinois and for any other learner online.'
 * [Joining Data with Pandas](https://drive.google.com/file/d/19A2Hf6Wi5zpH29y5VeydL0HFHttxeDHS/view)(Oct 2022)(Datacamp)
 * [Intermediate Python](https://drive.google.com/file/d/1zVg6MyNNQ_PrEoL9itQi2rq5JGjqBpCg/view)(Oct 2022)(Datacamp)
 * [Data Manipulation with Pandas](https://drive.google.com/file/d/1XK9StjriK7zb4fI7vsXR-MsK2Ox76oPx/view)(Oct 2022)(Datacamp)